 And we don't want them here.

-And the part that's even scarier for us, and the part I really want other people in America to pay attention to is the president has admitted that he is sending his federal troops into cities based on the political affiliation of the people who run those cities.
+And the part that's even scarier for us and the part I really want other people in America to pay attention to is the president has admitted that he is sending his federal troops into cities based on the political affiliation of the people who run those cities.

-In other words, what he describes as liberal democrat cities.
+In other words, what he describes as liberal Democrat cities.

-And that in my opinion is a blatant abuse of federal policing power, and it's a threat to democracy.
+And that, in my opinion, is a blatant abuse of federal policing power, and it's a threat to democracy.

 We should all be very concerned about this.

-Hour two, Sean Hannity Show, that is the genius Portland mayor condemning the fact that the president, who does have constitutional authority, uh there is no ambiguity about it.
+All right, our two Sean Hannity show, that is the genius Portland mayor condemning the fact that the president, who does have constitutional authority, there is no ambiguity about it, now protecting federal buildings, which we have the Department of Homeland Security interim director now doing, Chad Wolf, and they've been doing a good job.

 Here's what we have, though.